rajgupt/ds_algo_py/chap2.md

 Common tool for developing an initial high-level design for a project is the use of CRC cards.
 Class-Responsibility-Collaborator (CRC) cards

-The design process iterates through an action/actor cycle, where we first identify an action (that is, a responsibility), and we then determine an actor (that is, a component) that is best suited to perform that action.
-The design is complete when we have assigned all actions to actors.